 On the technical level, all of the components used to create the EDC environment are designed to be extensible by users.
 In the action space, the physical language provides an initial tool to describe a problem, but users might choose to add new objects to the language to represent new kinds of objects.
-In our current models one might introduce a new object with a different color or shape.
+In our current models, which use colored blocks, one might introduce a new object with a different color or shape.
 The corresponding computational model can be modified as situations arise.
-AgentSheets [Repenning & Sumner, 1995] and Visual AgenTalk [Repenning & Ambach, 1996] allow users to quickly add or change the objects that make up a model and experiment with changes they make to the computational model.
+We are currently using AgentSheets [Repenning & Sumner, 1995] and the associated end-user programming language Visual AgenTalk [Repenning & Ambach, 1996] as substrates for building simulations within the EDC.
+AgentSheets and Visual AgenTalk allow users to quickly add or change the objects that make up a model and experiment with changes they make to the computational model.
 The dynamic information spaces used in the reflection space are designed to allow users to extend information.
+We currently use the DynaSites substrate [Ostwald, 1999], a tool for making evolvable Web-based information spaces.

 The scenario demonstrated many levels at which extensions might take place in the EDC.
-Users can add information to a problem situation by entering new or linking existing content into the evolving reflection space.
+Users can add information to a problem situation by entering new or linking existing content into the evolving Web documents maintained by the reflection space.
 Filling out a survey extends the information available to the computational simulation, in this case altering the parameters of a specific bus stop.
 Additional parameters are available for every element in the simulation.
 If existing parameters do not capture the kind of modification that users wish to make, users can change the behavior of individual objects in the simulation.

-Although providing support for modification at all levels is an important step toward making the EDC an open system, merely providing opportunities for extension is not enough to truly support evolution.
-Creating a model for extension tailored to a given situation and created with an understanding of the background of the users is an important future direction.
-One of the major challenges ahead for evolution in the EDC is to create both a technical and a social context appropriate for evolution, providing a use context in which evolution can be captured through collaborative activity using means that are appropriate for the problem and target audience.
+Although providing support for modification at all levels is an important step toward making the EDC an open system, merely providing opportunities for extension is not enough to truly support open evolution.
+One of the major challenges of the EDC is to provide both a technical and a social context appropriate for evolution [Fischer & Scharff, 1998a; Raymond, 1998].
+For example, in order to add pieces to the simulation, users currently need an understanding of the whole model, which requires a good understanding of modeling with Visual AgenTalk to modify the simulation.
+Creating a model for extension that is tailored to a given situation and created with an understanding of the background of the users is an important future direction.
+One of the major future challenges for evolution in the EDC is not simply to make the system evolvable at all levels, but to provide a use context in which evolution can be captured through collaborative activity using means that are appropriate for the problem and target audience.